nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 #### 3.2.2 Security Servers Configuration

-In this section is configured the security servers information.
-It is possible to set multiple security servers that will run in a sequential batch mode.
+This section shows how to set up the security server information.
+It is possible to configure multiple security servers at the same time.
+The toolkit will execute the configurations sequentially.
 ```
 security_server:
 - api_key: <API_KEY_ENV_VAR_NAME>